 What is the HBEP?

-The Healthy Built Environments Program (HBEP) is an exciting initiative of the UNSW BE, with funding of $1.5 million over 5 years from the NSW Ministry of Health, that brings the built environment and health together.
-As Australia faces increasing health costs from rising rates of obesity, diabetes and other lifestyle diseases, health workers are seeking to influence the design of cities to make them more supportive of healthy ways of living.
+The Healthy Built Environments Program (HBEP) is an exciting initiative that brings the built environment and health together.
+The HBEP, which was funded by the NSW Ministry of Health from 2010-2014, is situated within the City Futures Research Centre in the UNSW BE.
+As Australia faces increasing health costs from rising rates of obesity, diabetes and other lifestyle diseases, health and built environment professionals are seeking to influence the design of cities to make them more supportive of healthy ways of living.
 Recent research has demonstrated links between modern epidemics and the way of life in cities.
 Car-dominated transport, reduced opportunities for exercise, increased fast food availability and lack of social connection are all implicated.
 Increasingly the health sector is focusing on prevention and to be effective, health professionals need to work in collaboration with other professional groups, such as those from the built environment.

 The HBEP aims to revitalise the relationship between the built environment and health professions so that together we can create built environments that support people being healthy in their everyday lives.

-Click on the links below to view our LuminoCity posters on the HBEP.
+Click on the links below to view our posters on the HBEP, displayed at LuminoCity in 2012.

 The Healthy Built Environments Program vision is that built environments will be planned, designed, developed and managed to promote and protect health for all people.